Table of Contents

 - Machine Condition Monitoring

-- Building Diagnostic like moisture, roof, and energy –loss inspections
+- Building Diagnostics like moisture, roof, and energy–loss inspections

 - Imaging of the medical field like peripheral vascular disease, thyroid abnormalities, metabolic, and inflammatory condition monitoring.